North Atlantic Right Whale

 The major actions recommended in the plan are:

-- Reduce or eliminate injury and mortality caused by vessel collisions or by fishing gear.
+- Reduce or eliminate injury and mortality caused by vessel collisions and fishing gear.

 - Protect habitats essential to the survival and recovery of the species.